WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: updatechecks <project|project/component>

-Updates all check for all units.
+Updates all check for all strings.
 This could be useful only on upgrades which do major changes to checks.

 You can either define which project or component to update (eg.